Invesco Balanced-Risk Retirement Now FundBalanced | Target Maturity

 Interest Rate Risk.
 Interest rate risk refers to the risk that bond prices generally fall as interest rates rise; conversely, bond prices generally rise as interest rates fall.
 Specific bonds differ in their sensitivity to changes in interest rates depending on their individual characteristics, including duration.
 This risk may be magnified due to an underlying fund's use of derivatives that provide leveraged exposure to government bonds.

 Management Risk.
-The investment techniques and risk analysis used by the Fund's and the underlying funds' portfolio managers may not produce the desired results.
+The investment techniques and risk analysis used by the Fund's and an underlying fund's portfolio managers may not produce the desired results.
 Because an underlying fund's investment process relies heavily on its asset allocation process, market movements that are counter to the portfolio managers' expectations may have a significant adverse effect on an underlying fund's net asset value.
-Further, the portfolio managers' use of instruments that provide economic leverage increases the volatility of an underlying fund's net asset value, which increases the potential of greater losses that may cause an underlying fund to liquidate positions when it may not be advantageous to do so.
+Further, the portfolio managers' use of short derivative positions and instruments that provide economic leverage increases the volatility of an underlying fund's net asset value, which increases the potential of greater losses that may cause an underlying fund to liquidate positions when it may not be advantageous to do so.

 Market Risk.
 The prices of and the income generated by the underlying funds' securities may decline in response to, among other things, investor sentiment, general economic and market conditions, regional or global instability, and currency and interest rate fluctuations.

 Money Market Fund Risk.
-Although the underlying fund seeks to preserve the value of your investment at $1.00 per share, you may lose money by investing in the underlying fund.
-The share price of money market funds can fall below the $1.00 share price.
-You should not rely on or expect the underlying fund's adviser or its affiliates to enter into support agreements or take other actions to maintain the underlying fund's $1.00 share price.
+Although the underlying fund seeks to preserve the value of your investment at $1.
+00 per share, you may lose money by investing in the underlying fund.
+The share price of money market funds can fall below the $1.
+00 share price.
+You should not rely on or expect the underlying fund's adviser or its affiliates to enter into support agreements or take other actions to maintain the underlying fund's $1.
+00 share price.
 The credit quality of the underlying fund's holdings can change rapidly in certain markets, and the default of a single holding could have an adverse impact on the underlying fund's share price.
 An underlying fund's share price can also be negatively affected during periods of high redemption pressures and/or illiquid markets.
-Furthermore, additional government regulation, including by the SEC, could impact the way the Fund is managed and possibly negatively impact its return.
+Furthermore, the SEC recently adopted amendments to money market fund regulations that, when implemented, could impact an underlying fund's operations and possibly negatively impact its return.

 Municipal Securities Risk.
 An underlying fund may invest in municipal securities.
 Constitutional amendments, legislative enactments, executive orders, administrative regulations, voter initiatives, and the issuer's regional economic conditions may affect the municipal security's value, interest payments, repayment of principal and the underlying fund's ability to sell it.
 Failure of a municipal security issuer to comply with applicable tax requirements may make income paid thereon taxable, resulting in a decline in the security's value.
 In addition, there could be changes in applicable tax laws or tax treatments that reduce or eliminate the current federal income tax exemption on municipal securities or otherwise adversely affect the current federal or state tax status of municipal securities.